Geeksfino/actgent/src/helpers/genesis/instructions/creation.md

 - description of instruction: <a description of the scenario when this instruction shall be triggered.
 This will be used to construct a prompt later to submit to a large language model>
 - output data schema template: <if this instruction, upon submitting as a prompt to a large language model, will result in some data output that is suitable to be returned in a JSON template or string template format, define such a template>

+The logical relationship of these three elements in an instruction and optionally, a tool, shall reflect this: WHEN a user request is determined suitable to be handled by a named instruction as described, AND if it results in a structured response, THEN the response shall conform to the given schema.
+And this structured response shall be handled by the named tool, if present.
+Note both the schema and the tool are optional.
+Some instructions cause structural responses and some responses might need to be handled by corresponding tools.

 Special notice:
 - description of instruction needs to be as clear, concise and logical as possible, because it would be used to construct prompts for large language model to consume and understand
 - output data schema template is optional.
 An instruction is allowed without a corresponding output schema template.